What's the Difference Between the Flu and COVID-19?

 The flu and COVID-19 are both contagious respiratory illnesses with similar symptoms, but they are caused by two different viruses.
 Both are serious enough that they can result in severe illness and hospitalization, but they require different methods of both treatment and prevention.

 Because the symptoms of the two viruses are so similar, it can be hard to differentiate between them based on symptoms alone.
-A test may be required to confirm your diagnosis.
+Diagnostic testing can help determine if you are sick with flu or COVID-19.

 Frequently Asked Questions

-While the flu and COVID-19 share many symptoms, there are some key differences in symptoms as well.
+While the flu and COVID-19 share many symptoms, there are some key differences.
+View our flu and COVID-19 comparison chart to better understand the symptoms for each.

 The majority of people infected with flu or COVID-19 have fairly mild illness that does not require medical care.
 However, treatment differs in cases of severe illness.

-Severe flu illness – or flu symptoms in those part of a high-risk group – can be treated with prescription antiviral medication.
+Severe flu illness – or flu symptoms in those considered high-risk from other health conditions – can be treated with prescription antiviral medication.
 Please contact your doctor as soon as you begin experiencing symptoms to determine the proper course of treatment for your illness.

-Yes, you can have the flu – or other respiratory illnesses – and COVID at the same time.
+Yes, you can have the flu – or other respiratory illnesses – and COVID-19 at the same time.
 Health experts are still studying how common this is.
 Some of the symptoms of flu and COVID-19 are similar, making it hard to tell the difference between them based on symptoms alone.
 Diagnostic testing can help determine if you are sick with flu or COVID-19.
-If you receive a flu test you will also be tested for COVID-19 at the same time.
+If you receive a flu test, you may also be tested for COVID-19 at the same time.

 Some of those at increased risk for serious flu and COVID-19 complications, for whom extra precaution is needed, include: